Compatibility is Not in the Stars - Reveal Compatibility Through DISC

 Because compatibility is complex, and love compatibility is at an advanced complexity level, some people turn to the Zodiac; leaving the subtler nuances to the stars.
 While the Zodiac gives some of us a benchmark for relational decisions, others view the stars more like ancient voodoo.

-Moreover, an increasing number of top companies use the DISC test in hiring for a good occupational fit.
+Moreover, an increasing number of top companies use the DISC test in workplace hiring for a good occupational fit.
 Hiring with DISC ensures corporate executives a more fulfilled and retained workforce.
-From this perspective, if highly-paid executives trust their hiring decisions to DISC and get enough ROI that corporations worldwide have made DISC assessments a billion-dollar industry, why wouldn’t you use DISC to help you improve longevity and fulfillment in your love life?
+From this perspective, if highly-paid executives trust their hiring decisions to DISC and get enough ROI that corporations worldwide have made DISC assessments a billion-dollar industry, why wouldn’t yo use DISC to help you improve longevity and fulfillment in your love life?

 If you demystify compatibility and use DISC instead of astrology, you can learn a few things from taking the DISC profile as a couple:

 - Opposites attract, then (sometimes) they repel.
 Face it, what attracted you initially might later drive you bananas.
-For example, you can be a bit uptight, you are not a risk taker, but you love that he is spontaneous and adventurous.
+For example, you can be a bit uptight, you are not a risk-taker, but you love that he is spontaneous and adventurous.
 Early in your relationship, you find yourself way outside your comfort zone and loving it.
-Years later, you are over his spontaneity, you wish he were more reliable and his spending habits have left your finances in dire straits.
+Years later, you are over his spontaneity, you wish he were more reliable, and his spending habits have left your finances in dire straits.
 That is not to say ALL opposites later repel, but you can’t say you weren’t warned!

 - Sometimes stress can define a couple, but don’t let it.
 Because life is not easy and things don’t always go well, it’s about how you both deal with stress and resolve disagreements that will indicate if you are able to survive it.
 Take your DISC profile and look at your middle graphs.
 What happens to your behavior under stress?
 Can you see where problems can arise?
 Now, establish rules for disagreeing and you will be a lot better prepared the next time things go wrong.

 Love compatibility is complex, which is why you need some basic tools, and rules, to survive and excel at being a couple.
-Anything worthwhile (academically, career parenting, etc.) takes lots of time, effort and work.
+Anything worthwhile (academically, career parenting, etc.) takes lots of time, effort, and work.
 Ironically, we devote the smallest amounts of time to our relationship with our significant other.
 Start, now, using DISC compatibility to spend more time developing your relationship and personality strengths together as a couple.

 The DISC assessment contains a 7-minute test.
 When complete, remember to read each other’s profiles and look at both sets of graphs side-by-side.
 These self-interpreting profiles will be a valuable tool in learning each other’s DISC relational language, which you will speak for years to come.